ievgennaida/animation-timeline-control/README.md

 ```

 ### Styling

+Timeline is rendered as a canvas, so has no HTML elements for the css styling.
+Styles can be applied on a few levels:

+- Global control setting (See TypeScript interface  TimelineStyle)
+- row styles (See TypeScript interface TimelineRowStyle)
+- keyframe styles (See TypeScript interface TimelineKeyframeStyle)

 Styles are applied by a global settings and can be overridden by a row or keyframe style.